-The image below is a younger plant that doesn't have the large ragweed flower spikes yet.
+The image below is a young ragweed that doesn't yet have large flower spikes.
 I included the image so you can get a good look at the leaves of the plant.
-You can see the stones in the dirt and how dry it is.
 This plant really grows in what would be inhospitable to many plants.

-The picture of the ragweed below is in an abandoned parking lot of a big box store that closed down.
-Amazingly, they pop up and thrive in the cracks of pavement and even concrete.
+The picture of the ragweed below is in an abandoned parking lot of a closed-box store.
+Amazingly, they pop up and thrive in pavement and even concrete cracks.
 Part of the reason so many people suffer from a ragweed pollen allergy is the fact that this weed grows easily, even in urban areas.

-I was doing some research on ragweed and thought it interesting that there are male flowers and female flowers.
+I was researching ragweed and thought it interesting that there are male and female flowers.
 Honestly, taking pictures is as close as I want to get to this plant.
-Like many people, I suffer from allergies and need to start antihistamines early in the season.
+Like many people, I suffer from allergies and must start antihistamines early in the season.